priteshwadile2001/Indrones-SDE-Level-1-GIS-APP-assignment/README.md

 ## Data Import Scripts
  To put the CSV data into the PostgreSQL database, use the following Python scripts:
 - organized_csv_data.py: This script organizes the data into column format.
-- clean_csv.py: This script cleans the messy data.
+- clean_csv.py: This script cleans the messy data. -- python clean_csv.py
-- database_entry.py: This script imports boundary data into the database.
+- import_boundaries.py: This script imports boundary data into the database.-- python manage.py import_boundaries
-- import_locations.py: This script imports location data into the database.
+- import_locations.py: This script imports location data into the database. -- python manage.py import_locations

 6. **Apply migrations**: